We travel in the saddle: the bike saddle, or the horsey kind. Here's some information about our mounts.

 Our bikes.
-With us from France to Asia
+With us from France to Uzbekistan

 Our bicycles are reliable and sturdy, though not the fastest on the road.
 They are ready to tackle mountain peaks, desert sands, paved pistes, gravel tracks, and even a few goat paths.
 Each part and mechanism was deliberately chosen to be easy to repair or replace.
 During our equine expeditions, we stash them safely with friends.